ESGF/esgf-docker/source/docker_swarm_setup_on_macosx.rst

 system.
 This Swarm can be effectively used as a test environment for deploying ESGF software stack on a multiple-host cluster.

+Note that all the following steps except the last can be accomplished by executing the script *scripts/setup_swarm_macosx.sh*.

 Execution
 =========